 - 7. Who Has Rights Under the CCPA (CPRA)?

 - 9. Summary

-The CCPA requires Privacy Policies to include specific information on consumer privacy rights, but thankfully, complying may be as easy as updating an existing policy to include the necessary provisions.
+The CCPA (CPRA) requires Privacy Policies to include specific information on consumer privacy rights, but thankfully, complying may be as easy as updating an existing policy to include the necessary provisions.